-- Select level ground when possible to park the machine. - Do not park the machine on a grade. - Lower the bucket and/or other work tools to the ground. - Turn the auto-idle switch OFF and the power mode switch ECO. - Run the engine at slow idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Pull the pilot control shut-off lever to LOCK position. - Block both tracks and lower the bucket to the ground.
-Thrust the bucket teeth into the ground if you must park on a grade. - Position the machine to prevent rolling. - Park at a reasonable distance from other machines.
+- Select level ground when possible to park machine. - Do not park the machine on a grade. - Lower the bucket to the ground. - Put the forward / reverse lever (switch) in neutral, and pull up the parking brake switch (lever) in the ON (parking brake) position. - Run the engine at low idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Turn the control lever lock switch to the lock () position. - Block both tires and lower the bucket to the ground. - · Position the machine to prevent rolling. - Park at a reasonable distance from other machines.